Inverse mean curvature flow and Ricci-pinched three-manifolds: Introduction

 \section{Introduction}

-Let $(M,g)$ be a complete, connected, non-compact Riemannian three-manifold.
+Let $(M,g)$ be a noncompact, connected, complete Riemannian three-manifold with nonnegative Ricci curvature.
 Recall that $(M,g)$ is called Ricci-pinched if there is $\varepsilon>0$ such that

 Here, $Ric$ and $R$ denote the Ricci curvature and the scalar curvature of $(M,g)$, respectively.
 The following theorem has been conjectured by R.~Hamilton \cite[Conjecture 3.39]{chowluni} and by J.~Lott \cite[Conjecture 1.1]{lott}.
 It has been proven by A.~Deruelle, F.~Schulze, and M.~Simon \cite[Theorem 1.3]{deruelleschulzesimon} under the additional assumption that $(M,g)$ has bounded curvature.
-M.-C.~Lee and P.~Topping \cite[Theorem 1.2]{leetopping} have subsequently shown that this additional assumption can be dispensed with. \begin{thm}[{\cite[Theorem 1.2]{leetopping}}] Let $(M,g)$ be a complete, connected, non-compact Riemannian three-manifold that is Ricci-pinched.
-Then $(M,g)$ is flat. \end{thm} \begin{rema} Previous results in the direction of Theorem \ref{main result 0} have been obtained by B.-L.~Chen and X.-P.~Zhu \cite[Main Theorem II]{chenzhu} and by J.~Lott \cite[Theorem 1.4]{lott}. \end{rema} \begin{rema} R.~Hamilton has shown that every complete, connected, compact Riemannian three-manifolds that is Ricci-pinched is either flat or smoothly isotopic to a spherical space form; see \cite[Main Theorem]{hamilton} and the discussion on \cite[p.~4]{deruelleschulzesimon}. \end{rema} To describe the contributions in \cite{lott,deruelleschulzesimon,leetopping}, let $p\in M$ and
+M.-C.~Lee and P.~Topping \cite[Theorem 1.2]{leetopping} have subsequently shown that this additional assumption can be dispensed with. \begin{thm}[{\cite[Theorem 1.2]{leetopping}}] Let $(M,g)$ be a noncompact, connected, complete Riemannian three-manifold that is Ricci-pinched.
+Then $(M,g)$ is flat. \end{thm} \begin{rema} Previous results in the direction of Theorem \ref{main result 0} have been obtained by B.-L.~Chen and X.-P.~Zhu \cite[Main Theorem II]{chenzhu} and by J.~Lott \cite[Theorem 1.4]{lott}. \end{rema} \begin{rema} R.~Hamilton has shown that every compact, connected, complete Riemannian three-manifold that is Ricci-pinched is either flat or smoothly isotopic to a spherical space form; see \cite[Main Theorem]{hamilton} and the discussion on \cite[p.~4]{deruelleschulzesimon}. \end{rema} To describe the contributions in \cite{lott,deruelleschulzesimon,leetopping}, let $p\in M$ and